 Unlike a typical American Thanksgiving that is filled with a lot of eating and resting, Chuseok is quite active.
 Families take part in games and dances to celebrate the harvest and give thanks.
-Ganggangsulae is a traditional dance done by all women and consists of joining hands in a circle formation under the full moon.
+Ganggangsulae is a traditional dance done by women and consists of joining hands in a circle formation under the full moon.
 They sing and dance for hours, picking up speed along the way.
-Jultagi, or tightrope walking, is another popular tradition as well as Ssierum.
-Similar to American football on Thanksgiving Day, Ssierum is a wrestling event that attracts countless viewers to witness the ultimate fight to win a prized bull.
+Jultagi, or tightrope walking, is another popular tradition as well as Ssireum.
+Similar to American football on Thanksgiving Day, Ssireum is a wrestling event that attracts countless viewers to witness the ultimate fight to win a prized bull.

 This jam packed holiday wouldn’t be complete without a few gifts for loved ones, friends, and colleagues.
 Although every family celebrates in their own way, Chuseok remains a very significant celebration for all Koreans.
 The three days of eating, playing, and remembering has and will continue to be a special way to give thanks.
 With so many au pairs from around the world, it’s important to learn and appreciate other cultures.